tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 In the 90's as a consultant and sysadmin I got to work on NetWare 2, 3, and 4.
 Windows for Workgroups, Windows NT 3.5, 3.51, and 4.
 ARCNet, Token Ring, ThickNet and ThinNet, CAT3, CAT5 and Fibre.
 I built early internet proxies and ran WAN's that served thousands of users with internet, file and print services.
 I installed [Vampire Taps](https://en.wikipedia.org/wiki/Vampire_tap) and pulled cable.
 I was firmly grounded as a [BOFH](http://www.bofharchive.com).
 I even held certifications as a Certified NetWare Engineer and Microsoft Certified Systems Engineer.

 One of the things that I have always wanted is to have greater impact.
-To make that happen and work on bigger things, got a job as a contractor to help the US Department of Justice run their network in Washington State.
+To make that happen and work on bigger things, I got a job as a contractor to help the US Department of Justice run their network in Washington State.
 I spent 8 great years there as well as at the US Department of Homeland Security building data centers, creating [network monitoring](https://github.com/tsykoduk/CondorNG) and [migration tools](https://github.com/tsykoduk/sync_script) as well as developing applications.

 It was a great job, but it felt like my impact was still limited to keeping things running.
 I wanted more.
 This prompted me to explore roles outside of government service and get back to the “real world”.
 I knew there I could give up hands on keyboard tasks and work on even more impactful projects.